6 states sue USPS saying changes have harmed ability to conduct 'free and fair elections'

 Pennsylvania, California, Delaware, Maine, Massachusetts, North Carolina and DC filed suit Friday

-Six states and the District of Columbia filed a lawsuit Friday against new Postmaster General Louis DeJoy alleging new "unlawful" mail policy changes have affected their ability to conduct "free and fair elections."
+Six states and the District of Columbia filed a lawsuit Friday against Postmaster General Louis DeJoy alleging new "unlawful" mail policy changes have affected their ability to conduct "free and fair elections."

 The states allege that DeJoy's efforts to cut costs have led to significant mail delays across the country and jeopardize the Nov.
 3 general election where more Americans than ever will cast their ballots by mail due to the coronavirus pandemic.